deepmodeling/deepmd-kit/doc/inference/python.md

 ```
 where `e`, `f` and `v` are predicted energy, force and virial of the system, respectively.

-Furthermore, one can use the python interface to calulate model deviation.
+Furthermore, one can use the python interface to calculate model deviation.
 ```python
 from deepmd.infer import calc_model_devi
 from deepmd.infer import DeepPot as DP